 (The most comprehensive summary with links for state and federal aid- note: be sure to scroll through the entire page)

 What is COVID-19?

 COVID-19 is a disease caused by a respiratory virus first identified in Wuhan, Hubei Province, China in December 2019.
 COVID-19 a new virus that hasn’t caused illness in humans before.
 Worldwide, COVID-19 has resulted in thousands of human infections, causing illness and in some cases death.
 Cases have spread throughout the world, with more cases reported daily.

 What can I do to protect myself and others?

 Take everyday preventive steps to slow the spread of COVID-19:

 ● Wash your hands often with soap and warm water for at least 20 seconds

 ● Use an alcohol-based hand sanitizer with at least 60 percent alcohol if soap and water are not available

-● Cover your coughs and sneezes with a tissue, your sleeve or your elbow
+● Cover your coughs and sneezes with a tissue, your sleeve or your elbow, wear a mask

 ● Avoid touching your eyes, nose and mouth